godotengine/godot-docs/classes/class_inputeventscreendrag.rst

 | *Getter* | get_index()      |
 +----------+------------------+

-Drag event index in the case of a multi-drag event.
+The drag event index in the case of a multi-drag event.

 .. _class_InputEventScreenDrag_property_position: